Anti-Corruption 、Anti-Bribery and Anti-Money Laundering Policy

 (2) In cases of unavoidable conflicts of interest, the Company will take appropriate actions, such as adjusting roles, responsibilities, or business relationships, to minimize the conflict.

-5. Political Contributions and Charitable Donations::
+6. Guidelines for Political Contributions and Charitable Donations:

-6. Risk Assessment and Reporting Mechanism:
+7. Risk Assessment and Reporting Mechanism:

 (1) The company will periodically take measures to identify and mitigate corruption-related risks, evaluate the effectiveness of the existing anti-corruption policy compliance system, and assess its reasonableness and clarity.
 Based on this evaluation, modification proposals will be submitted for approval to address the nature of the identified risks.